jessechumo/RescueBites/README.md

 ## 📱 Features

-- 🔐 **User Authentication**
+- 🔐 Secure login for Donors, Beneficiaries, and Distributors
-  - Register, Login, and Forgot Password with Firebase Authentication
-  - Redirect flow based on auth state

-- 👥 **User Roles**
-  - Donor: Adds food listings
-  - Beneficiary: Browses and requests food
-  - Distributor: Handles delivery or pickups (Coming Soon)

-- 🧾 **Food Listing**
-  - Donors can add food items with quantity, expiry date, and pickup location
+- 📸 Add food listings with image, expiry date, and location

-- 🗺️ **Pickup Tracking**
-  - Google Maps integration for locating pickup points (Coming Soon)
+- 🧭 Find nearby pickup points using Google Maps

-- 📦 **QR Code Pickup Verification**
-  - Secure pickup confirmation with QR scanning (Coming Soon)

-- 🔔 **Notifications**
+- 🔔 Get notified about new food and approvals
-  - Real-time alerts for approved requests, reminders, and expiring items (Coming Soon)
+- 📦 Confirm pickups via QR code (planned)

-- 📊 **Reports**
+- 📊 Donor analytics and reports (planned)
-  - Donors can view reports on food saved and distributed (Coming Soon)

 ---